High Strength Fisetin 250mg Senolytic

 *Product currently is not shipping to Canada, pending NHP listing.

-Fisetin a powerful senolytic that extends health and lifespan
+Fisetin is a powerful senolytic that extends health and lifespan.

 A Phase 2 human trial is underway now, using 20 mg/kg a day for 2 days.